Everything in life is writable you just have to find the courage to write it.

 Having spent my childhood in Malaysia, formative years in India, teenage years in France and adult years both in the UK and USA, I believe that this has given me the foundation to relate to people from all walks of life.

-I believe in education and bringing awareness on how yoga is so much more than asana - it is a way of life.
+I believe in education and bringing awareness within western yoga on how yoga is much more than asana - it is a way of life.